 At Missing People, we never use the image or details of any current or former missing person without the express permission of that person’s family.
 This applies to both our appeals and fundraising activity.

-As a service provider, the charity’s main cost is our fabulous staff team of around 60 people, and the training and support for almost 500 volunteers, all of whom make us a 24/7 lifeline, accredited in 2015 with the ‘Helpline Standard’ by the Helplines Partnership.
+As a service provider, the charity’s main cost is our fabulous staff team of around 60 people, and the training and support for almost 500 volunteers, all of whom help us continue to be a lifeline, accredited in 2015 with the ‘Helpline Standard’ by the Helplines Partnership.
 The charity regularly benchmarks salaries with other voluntary organisations of our size to ensure our staff salaries are comparable.

 Patrons, Ambassadors and Family Representatives of Missing People are all volunteers.
 The expectations of people who represent the charity are considered carefully by Directors, Trustees and the individual prior to their appointment.
 Family Representatives are self-appointed following discussion with the charity.